bjoernholmlund/Battle-Tides/README.md

 1. **Starting the Game**:

-    When the game starts, you will be prompted to enter your name.<br><br>
+    - When the game starts, you will be prompted to enter your name.<br>
-    Then, the game will display a welcome message and explain the basic rules.<br><br>
+    * Then, the game will display a welcome message and explain the basic rules.<br>
-    You will be asked to choose the size of the game board (between 4x4 and 10x10).<br><br>
+    + You will be asked to choose the size of the game board (between 4x4 and 10x10).<br>

 2. **Taking Turns**:

-    The game alternates between the player and the computer.<br><br>
+    - The game alternates between the player and the computer.<br>
-    On your turn, you will be asked to select a column (A to X) and a row (1 to the board size).<br><br>
+    * On your turn, you will be asked to select a column (A to X) and a row (1 to the board size).<br>
-    The computer will take a shot randomly at your board.<br><br>
+    + The computer will take a shot randomly at your board.<br>
-    The game will indicate whether each shot is a hit (H) or a miss (M) for both you and the computer.<br><br>
+    - The game will indicate whether each shot is a hit (H) or a miss (M) for both you and the computer.<br>

 3. **Winning the Game**:

-    The first player to sink all the opponent's ships wins.<br><br>
+    - The first player to sink all the opponent's ships wins.<br>
-    The game ends when the player runs out of shots or one player sinks all the ships.<br><br>
+    * The game ends when the player runs out of shots or one player sinks all the ships.<br>

 4. **Play Again**:

-    After the game finishes, you will be asked if you want to play again.
-Type 'y' for yes or 'n' for no.<br><br>
+    - After the game finishes, you will be asked if you want to play again.
+Type 'y' for yes or 'n' for no.<br>

+## Game Rules

+- **Ships**:

+    - There are 3 ships: a 3-cell ship, a 2-cell ship, and a 1-cell ship.
+    * The ships are placed randomly on the board at the start of the game, and their locations are hidden from the player.

+* **Gameplay**:

+    - You will take turns with the computer shooting at each other's boards.
+    * The goal is to hit all the opponent's ships before they hit yours.
+    + Each hit earns 10 points for the player, and the game ends when all ships are sunk.

+## Testing

+    The game's Python code has been tested for PEP 8 compliance using PEP8CI.
+This ensures:

+    - Proper formatting and indentation.
+    * Consistent and meaningful variable naming.
+    + Readable and maintainable code.